-The model describes the variation in shape and texture of a training set representing an object.
+The Active Appearance Model (AAM) (Cootes et al., 2001) describes the variation in shape and texture of a training set representing an object.
 By applying PCA to the shape, texture, and the combination of shape and texture, the modes of variation are calculated.
-By keeping solely a certain percentage of the eigenvalue energy spectrum the model can be represented very compactly.

-The AAM model fitting is performed in an analysis-by-synthesis manner, i.e., the parameters of the model are optimized to generate a synthetic image that is as similar as possible to the unseen input image.
-The optimization of the model parameters is accomplished in a gradient descent optimization scheme.
-The cost function is defined as the L_2 norm of the intensity differences (between the estimated model and the given input image).
-To efficiently approximate the Jacobian of the cost function, a learned regression model is used that describes the relationship between parameter updates and texture residual images according to [1].
-A local minimum of the cost function corresponds to a model fitting solution, which is not necessarily the global optimal solution.
-That is, the model fitting is very prone to get stuck in a local minimum because of the very high dimensional parameter space.
-To overcome this problem, multi-resolution techniques have to be incorporated and the fitting requires a coarse initialization.
+By keeping solely a certain percentage of the eigenvalue energy spectrum the model can be represented very compactly and optimally regarding Gaussian noise.
+The AAM model fitting is performed in a gradient descent optimization scheme.
+The cost function is defined as the L_2 norm of the intensity differences (between the estimated model and the given test image).
+To efficiently approximate the Jacobian of the cost function a learned regression model is used that describes the relationship between parameter updates and texture residual images according to (Cootes et al., 2001).
+A local minimum of the cost function corresponds to a model fitting solution.
+Since the minimum is local and the parameter space is high dimensional, multi-resolution techniques have to be incorporated and the fitting requires a coarse initialization.